qfetrow/oregonBigTreeWeb/README.md

 # Functionalities

 Right now the website is limited.
-It supports users selecting a committee and viewing measures that are currently in those committees.
+It supports users selecting a committee and viewing measures that are currently in those committees, as well as committee meetings.
+There is a really ugly home page where I'm testing an interface in which users can select a date and it will show all meetings and floor agenda items on that date.